Choosing the perfect gift for a friend or family member can be stressful.

 The Tropicfeel Shell Backpack, also known as the modern-day travel backpack, might be the best backpack you can get for any trip.
 That’s because you can customise the bag to suit the length of your trip.

 Whether your friend needs 22 litres for a weekend getaway or up to 40 litres to a months-long adventure, they will only ever need this one bag.
 Plus, it comes with built-in wardrobes and other unique features too.
+As well as being a fully sustainable, eco-friendly backpack.

 Perfect for: Literally every backpacker